Better Online Solutions

 B.O.S.
-Better Online Solutions is a publicly traded company, headquartered in Israel, that provides RFID and supply chain solutions.
+Better Online Solutions Ltd. is a publicly traded company, headquartered in Israel, that provides RFID and supply chain solutions.
 Its shares are traded on the NASDAQ Capital Market.

 Company

 B.O.S.
 Better Online Solutions specializes in RFID solutions as a more efficient alternative to the traditional barcode object identification method.
 In an interview with The Wall Street Transcript in 2008, president Shmuel Koren commented that the use of RFID is expected to expand rapidly as the cost of RFID tagging declines, regulatory institutions increasingly approve RFID technology, and companies recognize the potential of RFID to increase efficiency.

 B.O.S. clients have included Unilever, Otto, IKEA, and Israel's Ministry of Agriculture.
 In 2011 B.O.S. was awarded Frost & Sullivan's Entrepreneurial Company of the Year award.